fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * &#10006; [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".

-* &#10006; [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
+* &#10006; [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
+Homepage now a spam site.

-* &#10006; [Osada](https://framagit.org/zot/osada) - Osada is a full featured social network application running under the ActivityPub protocol.
-It also communicates with and inter-operates with servers on the Zot6 network.
+* &#10006; [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
+It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.